FIELD SOBRIETY TESTS

 (8) Coordination of limbs.

-In a scientific article published in 1994, “Field Sobriety Tests: Are They Designed for Failure?” authors Spurgeon Cole and Ronald H, Nowaczyk sum up the problem:
+In a scientific article published for peer-review in 1994, “Field Sobriety Tests: Are They Designed for Failure?” authors Spurgeon Cole and Ronald H, Nowaczyk sum up the problem:

 “The fact that these tests are largely unfamiliar to most people and not well practiced may make it difficult to perform them.”